 The sync rates are:

-Each individual calendar event is fairly small, so it would take a particularly packed calendar to reach even 500 kb.
+Each individual calendar event is fairly small, so it would take a particularly packed calendar to reach even 500 KB.
 Most calendars, therefore, will update on an hourly basis.
 A very busy calendar should update once per day.
+Calendars larger than 1.5 MB are not currently supported.

 iCal feeds only update when changes are made to the associated calendar.
 The Finalsite software checks incoming feeds for new data according to the sync rate of the calendar, so changes made in an external source should update a Finalsite calendar in that time range.
 You can also force a refresh by clicking the "Update" button for a specific calendar that has associated incoming feeds.